 Home to the ‘main’ dining hall, the Usdan University Center (whose pronunciation baffles everyone—correctly pronounced yooz-dan and not ooze-dan or uss-dan or uzz-dan) is where you’ll pick up your packages, send your mail, stumble to for food at midnight (see below), and hang out.
 The largest of the three Usdan eateries is the Usdan Marketplace, occupying the entire second floor.
-Here you’ll find what you’d expect in a conventional cafeteria—a rotating menu ‘Classics’ section, pizza, pasta, deli, fried food, grilled food, assorted cereals, a salad bar, a vegan section, a Kosher section, a celiac-friendly section, bread and bagels, Panini grills, a Mongolian grill (stir-fry station during lunch, rotating quesadillas, fajitas, burgers/sliders, Philly cheese-steaks, breakfast sandwiches during dinner), ice cream, and a fair variety of drinks.
+Here you’ll find what you’d expect in a conventional cafeteria—a rotating menu ‘Classics’ section, pizza, pasta, deli, fried food, grilled food, assorted cereals, a salad bar, a vegan section, a Kosher section, a celiac-friendly section, bread and bagels, Panini grills, a Mongolian grill (stir-fry station during lunch, rotating Philly cheese-steaks, fajitas, fried rice, breakfast sandwiches, sweet and savory crepes, and quesadillas during dinner), ice cream, and a fair variety of drinks.
 Breakfast includes breakfast sandwiches, the bagel station, a waffle station, fruit, yogurt, and assorted cereals; brunch on the weekends includes two omelet stations, but the line fills up quick so get there early.
 You pay by meal or by points, and it’s an all you can eat buffet.
 (I suggest using meals for lunch and dinner, but points for breakfast.)

 Price: One meal swipe or 5.5 points (breakfast) 8 points (lunch) or 9.25 points (dinner, brunch).